sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 we conclude that with condition on Y, X and Z are independent. <br/>

-So, in triple common cause, if parent node is observed, child nodes are independent. because the effect of X to Z is not direct, if value of Y be known, change in X’ value causes no effect on Z’ value. in another word, if we have value of Y, value of X does not give any additional information about Z. <br/>
+So, in triple common cause, if parent node is observed, child nodes are independent. because the effect of X to Z is not direct, if value of Y is known, changes in X value causes no effect on Z’ value. in other word if we know value of Y, value of X doesn't give any additional information about Z. <br/>
 So, observing the cause blocks influence between effects.

 #### V-Structure